andrewjahn/AndysBrainBook/docs/Matlab/Matlab_04_ControlStructures.rst

 In this case, the first run of the loop would assign 1 to i, print sub-1, and then go through the rest of the items in the list.

 This gets us closer to our goal, but it still isn’t exactly what we want.
 Notice that the subject names each have two integers, such as 01, 02, 03, and so on, which ensures that each subject’s name is the same length; it also keeps them in order when they are listed with the ls command.
-This is called **zero padding**, The text ``'%02d'`` is **string-formatting code** indicating that the current value being converted from a number to a string should be **zero-paddded** with as many zeros as needed until the number is two characters long.
+This is called **zero padding**, The text ``'%02d'`` is **string-formatting code** indicating that the current value being converted from a number to a string should be **zero-padded** with as many zeros as needed until the number is two characters long.
 (Details about string formatting can be found `here <https://www.mathworks.com/help/matlab/matlab_prog/formatting-strings.html>`__.).
 We can implement it in our for-loop, which looks like this:

 ::